aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/README.md

 	cp sharplayer.zip ~/environment/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/deploy_code/multipagepdfbda_imageresize/
 	cd .. && rm -r sharplayer
 	```
-3. Change to the repository directory:
+3. Navigate back to the repository directory (use the full path to where you cloned the repo):
 	```
 	cd sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation
 	```